UPPMAX/install-methods/apps/R_packages/R_packages-3.6.1-install-README.md

     [[ -f rrbgen_${RRBGEN_VERSION}.tar.gz ]] || wget --timestamping https://github.com/rwdavies/rrbgen/releases/download/${RRBGEN_VERSION}/rrbgen_${RRBGEN_VERSION}.tar.gz
     R CMD INSTALL rrbgen_${RRBGEN_VERSION}.tar.gz

+### STITCH

-Install STITCH for haplotype imputation.
+Install STITCH for haplotype imputation, hosted on github.
 I was worried about its requirement for htslib but it has incorporated that into its own source tree.
 This module also requires both `bgzip` and `tabix`, which are provided by `htslib/1.8`.

     mkdir -p /sw/apps/R_packages/$VERSION/external_packages
     cd /sw/apps/R_packages/$VERSION/external_packages